-Holding down SHIFT and then pressing PROGRAM turns a display off and on.
+Hold down SHIFT and then press PROGRAM to turn a display off and on.

-NOTE: Messages that you have programmed into the display will not be lost when you turn a display off or remove power.
-Messages will be retained for up to 30 days if the display is not powered.
+NOTE: Messages you have programmed into the display will not be lost when you turn a display off or remove power.
+Messages are retained for up to 30 days if the display is not powered.

-When the display starts up, the following will be shown:
+When the display is turned on, the following appears: